Cars with a big belly due to high temperatures? A fake news from China

 “What these photos show is a trend (actually already past) in social media (initially in the US, but also in Asia) in which they showed that blowing compressed air under the films could easily detach them.
 But it turned out to be a hoax and did not work at all on correctly applied films.
 This time they probably wanted to ride the problem of global warming by showing that high temperatures are actually melting cars.
 Certainly a much more effective message to raise public awareness”.

 Phenomenon impossible even according to the our director, Giovanni Mancini, mechanical engineer: “ These photos always show the same three cars (two Audis and a BMW) with the message “Record heatwave in China causes belly to grow” which first went around social media and then went around the world.
 It’s simply a hoax and I’ll explain why.
-Starting from a small bubble, the natural expansion of air with heat cannot produce such a volume as the one shown in the photos.
-Going from a temperature of 25° at the time the film was applied to a temperature of even 60/70° (exaggerating) the bubble obviously tends to expand but we can say that the volume would never reach the one shown.
+Starting from a small bubble, the natural expansion of air with heat cannot lead to producing such a volume as that shown in the photos.
+Going from a temperature of 25° at the time the film was applied to a temperature of even 60/70° (exaggerating) the bubble if it were present under the film obviously tends to expand but we can reasonably say that the volume would never reach that shown.
 There is no scientific explanation that can demonstrate such a natural expansion due only to the increase in temperature and originate such protuberances.

 The phenomenon was created artfully.
 How?
 Using compressed air.
-Although this technique has already been disproved, one can imagine generating such swellings using compressed air, but shooting it under films applied on a background artfully prepared so that they do not adhere perfectly.
-Let’s not forget AI which at a photographic level allows miracles to be done.
+Although this technique has already been disproved, one can imagine generating such swellings using compressed air, but shooting it under films applied on a background artfully prepared so that the film does not adhere perfectly.
+Let’s not forget AI, artificial intelligence, which at a photographic level allows miracles to be done.
 In conclusion, it is not a natural phenomenon that could have been generated with the heat of the sun alone”.

 #Cars #big #belly #due #high #temperatures #fake #news #China